 Living in ISA housing will give you the opportunity to experience aspects of the Kiwi lifestyle that are inaccessible to the average visitor to New Zealand.
 Housing in Auckland is centrally located near the main shopping and entertainment district as well as many parks.
 All ISA Auckland housing options are either within walking distance of both campuses or conveniently located to public transit routes.
 Travel times to the various university buildings generally range between five to 20 minutes depending on housing and class locations.
 With an open-mind and flexibility, the experience of living in another culture can be highly rewarding.

 Housing is provided on all ISA programs in New Zealand at an additional cost.
-Housing in Auckland starts at $4,600 and does not include meals.
+Apartment accommodation at the AUT University starts at $4,950 (estimated and subject to change).

 Apartment Without Meals

 Apartments are a great housing option if you are seeking independence during your time abroad but also want the support of the university.
 You will be are placed in co-ed apartments with other international and local students and you will not live in the same apartment as other ISA students.
 You will have your own bedroom within a fully furnished three to five bedroom apartment.
 Rent, utilities, and linens are included in the program price; Meals and laundry service are not included.
 You will have access to social areas and activities including pool tables, basketball hoop, volleyball, foosball, table tennis and sports and social programs.
 Please note not all amenities are available at all housing options.

 You may elect to secure housing independently.
 If you select this option you will be responsible for your own housing during the program and will forgo any ISA assistance for housing matters.